Custom Packaging

 Personalized hot sauce bottle labels survived a 250°F steam spray for two hours while I stood drenched in humidity inside our Yantian bottling partner’s plant.
 The operator kept watching the countdown, convinced the tags would peel, and they never budged.
-I remember when the plant manager bet me the tests would fail, so I told him (without blinking) to keep his money because adhesives don't lie, even if the conveyor belt wants to sound the fire alarm.
+I remember when the plant manager bet me the tests would fail.
+Told him to keep his money, because adhesives don't lie, even if the conveyor belt wants to sound the fire alarm.
 The operator still gives me a smug nod every time we pass another heat trial.

 The line operator had already told the Avery Dennison rep their standard gloss was turning metal lids milky white, so I leaned in, mentioned the UPM Raflatac Aquatac we ran on a craft batch in Shenzhen, and secured a $0.32 per square inch swap that stayed stuck past the second rotary rinse cycle.
 The rep looked surprised, like I had just handed over a miracle rather than a quick adhesive change.
 Honestly, I think she still expects me to show up with a superhero cape whenever something misbehaves on the line, but the truth is just stubborn data and a willingness to argue with reps until they cave.